PRACTICE DIRECTION 22 – STATEMENTS OF TRUTH

 4.3 The usual order for the costs of an application referred to in paragraph 4.2 will be that the costs be paid by the party who had failed to verify in any event and forthwith.

-5 Attention is drawn to rule 32.14 which sets out the consequences of verifying a statement of case containing a false statement without an honest belief in its truth, and to the procedures set out in rule 81.18 and paragraphs 5.1 to 5.7 of Practice Direction 81 – Applications and proceedings in relation to contempt of court.
+5 Attention is drawn to rule 32.14 which sets out the consequences of verifying a statement of case containing a false statement without an honest belief in its truth, and to the procedures set out in Part 81 – Applications and proceedings in relation to contempt of court – Applications and proceedings in relation to contempt of court.

 Certificate to be used where a person is unable to read or sign a document to be verified by a statement of truth